awesee/leetcode/problems/find-all-groups-of-farmland/README.md

 <details>
 <summary>Hint 2</summary>
-Similarly, the top left corner of each group will have the largest x-coordinate and y-coordinate of any farmland in the group.
+Similarly, the bootm right corner of each group will have the largest x-coordinate and y-coordinate of any farmland in the group.
 </details>

 <details>